arkency/posts/posts/2020-04-22-practical-use-of-ruby-pstore.md

 - `up` method used by nanoc when spinning the data source, which introduces cache middleware
 - `Concurrent::FixedThreadPool` from `ruby-concurrency` gem for parallel requests (which are mostly I/O)

 If only that cache worked...
-Faraday ships in-memory cache, which is useless for the flow of work one has with nanoc.
-We'd like to persist the cache across compile process runs.
-Documentation shows how one could switch cache backend to one from Rails, which is not helpful advice in nanoc context either.
+Faraday ships with in-memory cache, which is useless for the flow of work one has with nanoc.
+We'd like to persist the cache across runs of the compile process.
+Documentation indeed shows how one could switch cache backend to one from Rails but that is not helpful advice in nanoc context either.
+You probably wouldn't like to start Redis or Memcache instance just to compile a bunch of HTML.

 Time to roll-up sleeves again.
-Documenation [clarifies]() what API is expected from such cache backend.
+Knowing what API is expected, we can build file-based cache backend.
 And there little-known standard library gem we could use to free ourselves of reimplementing the basics again.

 ## Enter PStore

+PStore is a file based persistence mechanism based on a Hash.
+We can store Ruby objects — they're serialized using Marshal before being dumped on disk.
+It has support for transactional behaviour and can be made thread safe.
+Sounds perfect!

 ```ruby
 class Cache